 Where to Retire in Bend and Home Prices

 Housing choices are many and diverse.
 You can live in town or in a newer development.
 Sun River is one of the largest of these with almost 4,000 housing units.
 It is about 15 miles away.
 Prices range widely depending on the development.
-The median home value in Bend was $475,132 in early 2020, according to Zillow.
+The median home value in Bend was $616,047 in mid-2021, according to Zillow.

 Bend has wonderful scenic and recreational activities; Mirror Pond in downtown Bend; 71 parks and 48 miles of trails; Mount Bachelor ski resort; Bend Film Festival; Minor league baseball, basketball, and soccer; Pilot Butte State Park; Smith Rock State Park